deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 5. Restart the network with the follwoing command:
 <pre>systemctl restart systemd-networkd</pre>

+6. Exit as root user running the following command:
+<pre>exit</pre>

-6. Check if the interface has been configured correctly running the command:
+7. Check if the interface has been configured correctly running the command:
 <pre>ip a</pre>
 which should print out a similar output as shown above for the centos7 section.
 The made changes here are directly persistent.